hqiu17/HGTools/genepicker_txmy/README.md

 Gene id: Phytophthora_infestans.XP_002909070.1

-Only the first column containing gene identifier is read by the scripts.
-Other columns do not matter.
+Only the first column containing gene identifier in the input file is read by the script.
+Other columns do not matter but are included in the output file together with the gene identifier-column.